How to Give Support

 This website is built to help friends who need help get hired in a call center.
-Eventually, the people I assisted grew into a small facebook community.
+Eventually, the people I assisted grew into a small Facebook community.

 Call Center Training Tips Testimonials

 “I am a shy person, the first time I went for an interview, I feel like someone is choking me.
 On the second day, I went to three call center companies, on the third day, I got a job offer.
-You are correct, the more companies I went to, the more I learned from my mistakes, and the more confident, I became.
-The best thing about applying in the call center is that the recruitment staff is honest with me about my performance on the interview.
+You are correct, the more companies I went to, the more I learned from my mistakes, and the more confident I became.
+The best thing about applying to the call center is that the recruitment staff is honest with me about my performance in the interview.
 I got a no or a yes and didn’t have to wait days or weeks to find out.
 Thank you for all the training tips.
 More Power!” - Jomel D.

 Kevin Olega’s Testimonial During Call Center Work

 I’m not a perfect agent.
-I’m a consistently improving one though.
-Here’s a short list of compliment’s I received while I’m at work.
+I’m a consistently improving one, though.
+Here’s a shortlist of compliments I received while I’m at work.

-Of all the (company name removed) people I’ve worked with you are by far the most ultimately helpful. - Mr. Kaweseki.
+Of all the (company name removed) people I’ve worked with, you are by far the most ultimately helpful. - Mr. Kaweseki.

 You do not have a heavy Asian accent - Mr. (Name Removed)